Friday, October 31, 2014

 Monday, October 20, 2014

-I had previously mentioned Keith Crackling Roast in passing so here's a picture of their honey roast pork (or in my humble opinion, char siew).
-To put it in casual street terms, this stuff was pretty dope.
-It's caramelization without artificial coloring and their meat was fatty if not so juicy.
-Lots of sweet & savoury flavour from the charred exterior and the container of rich dipping sauce which really pushes those flavours to another level.
+I had previously mentioned Keith Crackling Roast in passing so here's a picture of their honey roast pork (or in my opinion, char siew).
+To put colloquially - this stuff was pretty dope.
+It's caramelization without artificial colouring and their meat was fatty if not so juicy.
+Lots of sweet & savoury from the charred exterior and the container of rich dipping sauce which really pushed those flavours to another level.

 Sunday, October 19, 2014